 Choosing a camera - Considerations and Comparisons

-One of the most common questions, when it comes to gear, that i am asked is– “can you give advice on a camera?”This is a much harder question to advise on because a camera is very much a personal choice and like most things the criteria for choosing involves many variables: It’s like choosing a car!
+One of the most common questions, when it comes to gear, that i am asked is– “can you give advice on choosing a camera?”This is a much harder question to advise on because a camera is very much a personal choice and like most things the criteria for choosing involves many variables: It’s like choosing a car!

 · Budget – how much can I afford or do I want to spend right now